acsone/wms/odoo/local-src/specific_stock/README.rst

 This module adds Alcyon specific fields and logic for stock.

 * Allow to manage expired times on product category
-* Add a required constraint on life date of "serial numbers / lots"
+* Add a required constraint on expiration date of "serial numbers / lots"
 * Create a cron to archive lot
 * Assign a unique (N-2/N+2) checksum on lot
 * Check if the removal date is not expired when we receive a lot